 Located about 2 degrees south of the Orion Nebula is NGC 1999, a classic reflection nebula illuminated by the lone star, V380 Orionis.
-The nebula lies in the Orion "A" molecular cloud complex and is notable for a dark T-shaped Bok globule that lies in the foreground to the nebula, about 20 arc seconds southwest of V380 Orionis.
-The small dark cloud is designated "Parsamian 34" and is an example of a "Bok globule," named after the late University of Arizona astronomer Bart Bok.
+The nebula lies in the Orion "A" molecular cloud complex and is notable for a dark T-shaped cavity located centrally in the nebula, about 20 arc seconds southwest of V380 Orionis.
+The small dark cloud is designated "Parsamian 34" and its nature is controversial.
+It was previously believed to be an example of a "Bok globule," named after the late University of Arizona astronomer Bart Bok.
+More recent studies suggest it may in fact represent a peculiar shaped empty cavity within the reflection cloud.
 The spectrum of the central star and the nebula are identical which tells us that what we see is truly reflected starlight.
 At visual wavelengths the blue light we see is scattered by microscopic dust grains as small as 0.2 to 0.5 microns.
 The blue light has a similar wavelength as the dust particles and is scattered more efficiently than the longer wavelengths of light.
 The reflected starlight therefore produces the optical appearance of a brilliant blue nebula.

 The geometry of NGC 1999 is that of a star centrally imbedded within a dense cloud of dust.
 V380 Orionis lies approximately 1/3 of a light year deep to the surface of the cloud as seen by the observer.
 V380 Orionis is a pre-main sequence B9 white star known as a Herbig Be star.
 It has a mass 3.5 times that of our sun.
 These intermediate mass (2 to 8 solar mass) pre-main sequence stars are defined by their association with dark nebulosity and specific spectra.
 There are many similarities between V380 and another Herbig Be star, HD 200775 the illuminating star of NGC 7023 (see NGC 7023).